jherediagu/open-art-shield/README.md

 ## What this project is

-- A **composable SDK** for embedding and extracting invisible, DCT-based watermarks.
+- A **composable SDK** for the protection layers above: invisible DCT watermarking, verify/sidecar, embedding cloak, and CLIP-based measurement.
-- A **robustness harness** that applies deterministic image transformations and measures how well a watermark survives them.
+- A **robustness harness** that applies deterministic image transformations and measures how well a protection signal survives them.
-- A **reproducible audit tool** that produces machine-readable JSON reports.
+- A **reproducible audit tool** that produces machine-readable JSON (and HTML) reports.
 - A clean, **TypeScript-first** monorepo with a pure core, a Node image-IO layer, and a CLI.

 ## What this project is _not_

 - It is **not** a tool that prevents AI models from understanding, copying, or training on images.
-- It does **not** implement Glaze, Nightshade, C2PA signing, CLIP evaluation, diffusion-model attacks, or adversarial perturbation baselines.
+- It does **not** reproduce Glaze, Nightshade, C2PA signing, diffusion-model attacks, or any published adversarial-perturbation system.
+The `ai-audit` (CLIP) and `cloak` layers are small, original, experimental measurements - not implementations of those papers.
-- It does **not** guarantee that a watermark survives any particular transformation - measuring that is precisely the point.
+- It does **not** guarantee that a watermark or cloak survives any particular transformation - measuring that is precisely the point.
 - It makes **no security or legal guarantees**.
 A watermark is a signal, not a lock.

 ---